henrinormak/Heimdall/README.md

 Currently, Heimdall offers minimal functionality, pull requests and issues are all welcome, especially for the following topics:

 * Security, interacting with the Keychain, making sure the results are kept securely etc.
+* Tests, adding tests would also likely increase security
 * Additional configurability, perhaps allowing non-permanent keys
 * Error handling, currently most of the API simply returns `nil`s whenever an error occurs, this should be changed and proper error reporting should be implemented
 * CocoaPods/Carthage support, perhaps some users prefer using dependencies over CocoaPods/Carthage